NetSecJedi/RDP-Cert/README.md

 # RDP-Cert
-# Manually Configure RDP to use CWP SSL cert instead of Self-Signed
+# Manually Configure RDP to use SSL cert instead of Self-Signed

 <#
 	.EXAMPLE From Windows Command line (requires elevation)